loreanvictor/tmplr/README.md

 <br/>

-Interactive recipes set `tmplr` apart from other scaffolding tools (such as [degit](https://github.com/Rich-Harris/degit), which `tmplr` actually uses under the hood, and [cookiecutter](https://github.com/cookiecutter/cookiecutter)).
+Interactive recipes set `tmplr` apart from other scaffolding tools.
-- ☕ They can do simple tasks like removing a license file or updating the README based on local git info.
+- ☕ They can do simple tasks like removing a license file, updating README using git info, etc.
-- 🏗 They can do more complex tasks such as adding new packages based on chosen presets to a monorepo.
+- ✨ They can do complex tasks such as adding new packages to a monorepo using chosen presets.
-- 🔐 They can do all of that while remaining safe to run on your machine.
+- 🔒 They can do all of that while remaining safe to run on your machine.
-- 🌱 They are also pretty easy to write for such purposes, as opposed to bash / python / js scripts.
+- 🚀 They are super easy to write, as opposed to bash / python scripts.

 <br/>